-The Victoria State Emergency Service began in 1950 as the Victoria Civil Defence Organisation.
-The organisation was originally established to act as a volunteer based civil defence agency, which could quickly be activated in the event of war.
+The Victoria Civil Defence Organisation was originally established in 1950 to act as a volunteer based civil defence agency, which could quickly be activated in the event of war.

-During 1979, the Ministry for Police and Emergency Services was created.
-Its branches included Victoria Police, Metropolitan Fire Bridge, Country Fire Authority and the Victoria State Emergency Service.
+In 1979, the Ministry for Police and Emergency Services was created.
+Its branches included Victoria Police, the Metropolitan Fire Bridge, Country Fire Authority and Victoria State Emergency Service.

 In 1981, the Victoria State Emergency Service Act was passed.
 This act formally recognised VICSES as a general emergency management agency.

 On 1 November 2005, Victoria VICSES was established as an independent Statutory Authority.
 As a Statutory Authority, VICSES is governed by a Board, which is accountable to the Minister for Police and Emergency Services.